MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 4. Write a task to minify a JavaScript file.

-5. Write a task to bundle and minify an existing file js file.
+5. Write a task to bundle and minify all JavaScript files in a folder.

 6. Add a watcher task.